SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/index.md

     A user with publishing rights can check **Publish in the FAQ entry editing screen**.

-* **System messages**: Any messages from the system concerning errors or e-mail blocking are displayed at the bottom of the **Status** tile.
+* **System messages**: Any messages from the system concerning errors or email blocking are displayed at the bottom of the **Status** tile.
 You can open a message by clicking it.

 ## Own open requests